Phase projection errors in rf-driven optically pumped magnetometers: Theory

 \subsection{The Bloch equation}

-The equation of motion we consider here is the Bloch equation \cite{Bloch1946} extended to cover optical pumping \cite{MagResMag}.
-It describes the evolution of the atomic spin orientation vector $\vec{S}(t)$ under interaction with the magnetic field $\vec{\Omega}(t) = \gamma_F \vec{B}(t)$ and resonant circularly polarized light propagating along $\vec{k}$, resulting in optical pumping at a rate $\gamma_\mathrm{p}$:
+The equation of motion we consider here is the Bloch equation \cite{Bloch1946} extended to include optical pumping \cite{MagResMag}.
+It describes the evolution of the atomic spin orientation vector $\vec{S}(t)$ under the influence of the magnetic field $\vec{\Omega}(t) = \gamma_F \vec{B}(t)$ and resonant circularly polarized light propagating along $\vec{k}$, resulting in optical pumping at a rate $\gamma_\mathrm{p}$:

 The first term $ \vec{S}(t) \times \vec{\Omega}(t)$ describes the torque of the total magnetic field exerted on $\vec{S}$ where